 Melissa B. Pryor(+)

 A graduate of Yale Law School, Melissa is meticulous and measured, intent on devising the optimal solution for her clients.
 A successful commercial litigator with broad experience, she is especially gratified when she can address a client’s needs beyond a particular litigation objective.
 Her excellent communication skills allow her to guide clients through every step of the process and offer a candid accounting of possible courses of action.
 A former NCAA All-American in field hockey, she still plays sports and retains her competitive spirit, on and off the field.
-She attributes her resilience to her parents, a mixed-race couple who faced down various obstacles and successfully transcended their struggles.
+She attributes her resilience to her parents, a mixed-race couple who faced various obstacles and successfully transcended their struggles.

 Determined.
 Thoughtful.
 Perceptive.